 Medicaid planning is a process everyone should do when they are still fairly young, if they have assets to protect or concerns about future nursing home costs.
 The sooner you are able to begin Medicaid planning, the more peace of mind you will have in knowing that you aren’t going to lose an entire life savings just because you have the misfortune of requiring care in a nursing home setting.

-Frank & Kraft provides assistance with the Medicaid planning process.
+Frank & Kraft provides assistance with the Medicaid planning process along with the use of our FREE Medicaid/Long-Term Care Calculator.
 We can offer help whether you worry about nursing home costs in the future, have been diagnosed with a condition that will lead to an imminent need for nursing care, or have a family member going into a nursing home soon.
 Give our Indianapolis Medicaid planning lawyers a call today to learn more about the assistance we can provide that is tailored to your needs and to get answers to questions including:

 - When do you need Medicaid planning?